vostersc/training/Concepts.md

-### Why You Should Enter All Conversations Knowing You Could Be Wrong
+### Why You Should Enter Every Conversation With the Awareness that You Could Be Wrong
 [The new and improved Gas Tesla.](https://www.youtube.com/shorts/pXVwt3BPPlE)

 ### Why Heavy Modularization is the Solution to the C-Suite AI Push